How to interpret your hearing test results

 • The usual frequency range of sounds is between 250 Hz (low-pitched sounds) and 8000 Hz (high-pitched sounds).

-• Sound frequency is the rate at which a sound wave vibrates. and which is directly linked to our sensation of sound pitch.
+• Sound frequency is the rate at which a sound wave vibrates, and is directly linked to our sensation of sound pitch.

 • The vibrations of low-frequency sounds, like a bass drum, are slower than those of high-frequency noises like birds tweeting.

-• Sound intensity illustrates how a sound is loud, and is measured in decibels (dB).
+• Sound intensity illustrates how loud a sound is, and is measured in decibels (dB).

 • The frequency range is -10 dB HL (delicate sounds, like a whisper) to 120 dB HL (very loud sounds, like a music performance).